lucianofisica/GitCommands/README.md

-# Olá, irei te ensinar a usar o Git!
+# Hello, I'll teach you how to use Git!
 Enjoy!